3 Signs your battery is about to die

 How long will a car battery last?

 Routine maintenance can extend the life of your battery and keep if performing well for longer.
-A smart charger is the best way to save money and avoid expensive repairs or the need for a new battery sooner, since it can protect and even repair your battery while it charges.
+A smart charger is the best way to save money and avoid expensive repairs or the need for a new battery sooner.
+A smart battery charger can prolong the lifespan of your car battery, keeping it topped up and avoiding emptying it completely which can damage it.

 How much does a new battery cost?